 Build a WAR file from your web application with embedded Fedlet files.

 To test single sign-on and single logout from the Fedlet, go to the Fedlet URL.
-For example,

 Try one or more examples from the Fedlet home page:

 You can log in to the identity provider with username